Zero waste dishwasher soap is easy to make and budget friendly. Plus, it’s non-toxic, and plastic free!

 - Use 1 Tablespoon of detergent per normal load.
 Adjust as necessary for larger or smaller appliances.

 - Store in a cool, dry area away from any moisture.***

-**Storing DIY dishwasher powder correctly is super important.
-Improper storage could result in a hard, caked together mass due to the citric acid.
+*** Storing DIY dishwasher powder correctly is super important.
+Improper storage in a humid or damp area could result in a hard, caked together mass due to how moisture interacts with citric acid.
 Keep it dry by adding a reusable tea bag of rice in the jar, or reuse a silica gel pack inside the container.

 *not to be consumed*

 - Serving Size: 0

 - Calories: 0